mimic-sussex/sema/assets/docs/playground/debug-tools.md

 # Live Code Parser
 The _Live Code Parser_ provides feedback on your custom-language compilation.
 It will show errors if your language has a syntax error.

 Otherwise it shows the Abstract Syntax Tree (AST) that results from parsing your live code.
-You can unfold the branches by click on them.
+You can unfold the branches by clicking on them.

 # DSP Code
 The _DSP Code_ widget shows the code that Sema generates (Maximilian DSP JavaScript) when you evaluate your live code.